Bizzdo/solr-helm-chart/README.md

 The status-page for zookeeper in the "Cloud"-menu requires the full list of all instances to properly report the zookeeper status.
 This is done by expanding the ZK_HOST from the 'zookeeper-headless' service to a list of all pod instances.

+Thanks to `loginvarun`'s suggestion in https://github.com/lucidworks/solr-helm-chart/issues/1#issuecomment-572539721 for a solution.

 ### Basic Authentication

 To enable (advanced) plugins in a Solr collection the Solr Cloud config needs to have (at least) Basic Auth enabled.
 This is passed on to the solr binary using the -Dbasicauth argument (in cleartext)